OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - Octave Larose
 ---

-This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters.
+This is a blog post about the garbage collection framework [MMTk](https://github.com/mmtk/mmtk-core) and my experience implementing it into our own Rust-based intepreters, which are research projects.
 Rust here is a focus-but-not-really, since we do away with a lot of its guarantees, for better or for worse but definitely for performance.

 The goal of this blog post is to remain accessible, such that people with limited knowledge of GC or of Rust can still get value out of it.
-Hopefully I succeed, but it's a fine line.
+Hopefully I succeed, but it can be a fine line.

 Reading it from the start is probably best for most.
 Alternatively, you can jump directly to the [MMTk introduction](#whats-mmtk-then) or [the technical implementation bits](#implementation-mmtking) and it will not hurt my feelings.

 ## introduction: who? what?

 ### the who and some of the what
 The who is me.
 And this is part of a series of blog posts relating my experience pushing the performance of programming language interpreters written in Rust for my PhD.
-For added context, read the start of [my first blog post]({% post_url 2024-05-29-to-do-inlining %}).
+For a bit more context, read the start of [my first blog post]({% post_url 2024-05-29-to-do-inlining %}).

 In short: we optimize AST (Abstract Syntax Tree) and BC (Bytecode) Rust-written implementations of a Smalltalk-based research language called [SOM](http://som-st.github.io/), in hopes of getting them fast enough to meaningfully compare them with other SOM implementations.
 The ultimate goal is seeing how far we can push the AST's performance, the BC being mostly to be a meaningful point of comparison (which means its performance needs to be pushed a similar amount).